vapab/SIOP-Inventory-Analytics-Portfolio/README.md

 At my current company, I was spending hours every week manually consolidating data from multiple sources just to create a recurring report.
 It was extremely time-consuming and also increased the risk of errors that drained my energy before I really got to the analysis part.
 Things I did to automate the data cleaning and consolidation process:

-♦️ Identified repetitive Excel tasks (including VLOOKUPS, SUMIFS, TRIM, PivotTables, IFERROR, COUNTIF, MAX, MIN, among many others) and created a Python workflow using raw SQL data tables to consolidate data.
+♦️ Identified repetitive Excel tasks (including VLOOKUPS, SUMIFS, TRIM, PivotTables, IFERROR, COUNTIF, MAX, MIN, among many others) and created a Python workflow using connections to raw SQL data tables and SQL Queries to consolidate data.
 ♦️ Connected the data to a Power BI dashboard with a one-click refresh.
 ♦️ Shared it across the team and scheduled the updates based on the report.